lwhite1/dabooDb/README.md

 ## The Features
 What makes dabuDB different from, say, a standard Java TreeMap?

-* Data is persistent and durable in the event of a shutdown or crash
+* Data is persistent, and durable in the event of a shutdown or crash
-* Both in-process (embedded) and client-server modes
+* Supports Both in-process (embedded) and client-server modes
 * Transactions on batch operations
 * Optimistic Locking, so it can be safely used by more than one client
 * Integrated document compression and encryption